ommahajan0208/Pheonix/README.md

 ## Getting Started

 ### User Guide
-For comprehensive guidance on using the Phoenix platform, including step-by-step walkthroughs, best practices, and troubleshooting tips, please refer to the **[📖 User Guide](docs/USER_GUIDE.md)**.
+For comprehensive guidance on using the Pheonix platform, including step-by-step walkthroughs, best practices, and troubleshooting tips, please refer to the **[📖 User Guide](docs/USER_GUIDE.md)**.

 The User Guide covers:
 - How to navigate the portal